 bear.
 This way the Maccabees rush ahead against the armies of a slave

-empire and this way a helicopter passes low overhead on the way to
+empire and that way a helicopter passes low overhead on the way to

 Gaza.
-Like Dali's melting clocks, time is a fluid thing here.
+Time is a fluid thing here.
 And what

 you remember; you shall find.